0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 ### Demo: Off-chain Verification for ERC-20 Token Transfer

-For this demo, we have used the [Verification Website](https://onchain.polygonid.me/), which is a zero-knowledge proof plugin for the ERC-20 tokens.
-Using this verifier site along with the PolygonID wallet app, you can use the ERC-20 standard for transferring tokens during an Airdrop event.
+For this demo, we have deploy a [Frontend](https://onchain.polygonid.me/) to interact with the user.
+Using this verifier site along with the PolygonID wallet app, you can submit a proof and, if this gets verifier, claim a ERC-20 token airdrop.
 For instance, your users are able to receive, say, 50 tokens by submitting proof of their age (depending upon a pre-determined age requirement).
 Let us see the process in a step-by-step manner:

 1. Open [Verification Website](https://onchain.polygonid.me/).
 Click **Participate in Airdrop**.